 Dhanush Wraps Up Second Schedule Of Karnan, Finishes 90% Of The Shoot

 Just last month, we had reported about Dhanush's upcoming film Karnan going on floors.
 Directed by Mari Selvaraj, the movie started rolling in the first week of January.
-And later, the Pattas hero even gave a sneak peek of what's in store for us by sharing a still from his film on the popular social networking site Twitter.
+And later, the Pattas hero even gave a sneak peek of what's in store for us by sharing a still from his film on the popular social networking site, Twitter.

 Yesterday, Dhanush again took to Twitter and gave us the latest update about his much-awaited film.
 The talented actor has not only wrapped up the second schedule of Karnan but the cast and crew have almost finished shooting for the film.
 Yes, you heard that right.
 Sharing another still from the movie, Dhanush wrote on his Twitter timeline, "That's a wrap for karnan second schedule.
 90 percent of the shoot completed."